CharlesEaster1/Brute-Force-Attack-Monitoring-Microsoft-Sentinel-SIEM-/README.md

 <br /> Powershell script is in the files section for download, or you can click on it and manually copy the script.
 Remember to save the file.
 <br> Open powershell ISE (on the vm) and paste the script > Click File > New > Save As *file name* *Next, get your own API code and change it in the powershell script.<br />
  <h2>Get API Code For Geolocation</h2>
+ <br /> Go to geolocation.io > Set up an account if you don't have one already >
  <!--
  ```diff
 - text in red